 The magnitude of the visual impact of a project is measured by the degree of change that it causes.
 In regard to contrast, the degree of change depends partly on the existing levels and types of contrast.
 For instance, if existing structures already contrast strongly with natural features, the addition of a similar structure tends to cause a smaller change than if no structures already existed.
 In addition, the degree of contrast depends on the proximity of the project to the landscape component to which it is compared.
-If a project is superimposed on a component (such as body of water), the potential for contrast is greater than if the project is far from the landscape component.
+If a project is superimposed on a component (such as body of water), the potential for contrast is greater than if the project is near such a landscape component, and even greater than if the project is far from the landscape component.